gitkraken/gitkraken-client-docs/gitkraken-client/how-to-install-self-hosted.md

     environment:
         GITKRAKEN_ENTERPRISE_URL: http://localhost:80
   ```
 <span>4.</span> *Optional* Update the base URL from localhost.
 If you want to access the user management page from outside of this server, you will want to update the base URL.
-This means updating `GITKRAKEN_ENTERPRISE_URL`, for example:
+This means updating `GITKRAKEN_ENTERPRISE_URL` wherever it exists in the `docker-compose.yml` file.
+An example:

   ```yaml
     environment: